pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 [\[game.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/game.scala#L73)

 We can see that if everything is fine (it's the `currentPlayer` that rolls) we generate one event: `DiceRolled`.
-From `roll` method we return the result of applying this event to current game's state.
+From the `roll` method we return the result of applying this event to the current game's state.

 What does the `applyEvent` method do then?
 Here's example for `DiceRolled` event: